Security Audit

 Conclusion

-This article has given a detailed view of what AWS cloud security looks like, the most common risks that threaten an AWS environment as well as the important security services provided by AWS.
+This article has given a detailed view of what AWS security of the cloud looks like, the most common risks that threaten an AWS environment as well as the important security services provided by AWS.
 Aside from increasing awareness of AWS risks and services, the article also scopes out the best practices to conduct for enhanced AWS security.
 Lastly, it mentions some great tools for you to use and keep your organization safe from harm in the cloud.

 Let experts find security gaps in your cloud infrastructure